It sounds so romantic.

 The Not Knowing.

-It’s all part of the Wild and Wacky Journey we call spiritual practice.
+It’s all part of the Wild and Wacky Journey we call the spiritual path.

 Yes, it’s scary and noisy and confusing at times.